IWI Tavor: TC-21

 The semi-automatic Tavor Carbine (TC-21) was first made available for civilian customers to purchase in Canada from 2008.
-The Canadian civilian version initially shipped with the Mepro reflex sight and a slightly longer barrel to meet the Canadian requirement for non-restricted semi-automatic centerfire rifles to have a barrel length of at least 470 mm.
+The Canadian civilian version initially shipped with the Mepro reflex sight and a slightly longer barrel to meet the Canadian requirement for non-restricted semi-automatic centrefire rifles to have a barrel length of at least 470 mm.
 Current versions are shipped with a full-length Picatinny rail, without optics.
 In Europe, the Czech company Zeleny Sport recently (December 2015) imported Israeli-made TC-21s, equipped with Mepro M5 or M21 reflex sight, which are now available for both civilian and law enforcement customers.

 In 2013, IWI started a US subsidiary, IWI US, which is manufacturing the semi-automatic TC-21 as the Tavor SAR for U.S. sales.
 The weapon is manufactured with a combination of Israeli and US parts.
 IWI US had shipped 50,000 Tavor SARs to US civilian customers by early 2016.

 IWI US sells the Tavor SAR in variety of variants: